32 Truths and a Lie

 I once took the stage with Tribe Called Quest…it didn’t go as planned.

-While proposing to my wife dolphin’s serenaded us along the pacific coastline.
+While proposing to my wife along the pacific coastline, dolphin’s serenaded us right as I knelt down.

 I’ve delivered over 125,000 newspapers door to door.